 Doctoral Dissertation Research in Economics: The Effect of Certified Nurse Midwife Scope-of-Practice Laws on Health Costs, Prices, and Outcomes

-This project is supported by National Science Foundation under grant number 2018061.
+Supported by the National Science Foundation grant #2018061

 More from NBER

 In addition to working papers, the NBER disseminates affiliates’ latest findings through a range of free periodicals — the NBER Reporter, the NBER Digest, the Bulletin on Retirement and Disability, the Bulletin on Health, and the Bulletin on Entrepreneurship — as well as online conference reports, video lectures, and interviews.